rixmape/mal-dataset-builder/README.md

 - **`/characters/{id}` Endpoint**: This endpoint fetches complete details about a specific character, such as their biography, nicknames, favorite count, and associated images.

-These endpoints work together to provide comprehensive data on both anime and their characters, which the project processes into structured datasets for easy use and analysis.
+These endpoints work together to provide comprehensive data on both anime and their character, which the project processes into structured datasets for easy use and analysis.

 For more information, visit the project repository at [GitHub](https://github.com/rixmape/mal-dataset-builder).